zeek/zeek/script-reference/statements.rst

         const ssh_port: port = 22/tcp;

     The value of a constant cannot be changed.
-The only exception is if the variable is a global constant and has the :bro:attr:`&redef` attribute, but even then its value can be changed only with a :bro:keyword:`redef`.
+The only exception is if the variable is a global constant and has the :zeek:attr:`&redef` attribute, but even then its value can be changed only with a :zeek:keyword:`redef`.

     The scope of a constant is local if the declaration is in a function, hook, or event handler, and global otherwise.